 - Preheat oven to 400°F. Line a sheet pan or baking dish with parchment for easy clean-up and to prevent fish from sticking.

-- Bake for 20 minutes or until flaky.
-You can also check the internal temperature with a thermometer (my Thermapen is my right-hand man in the kitchen).
-I like to cook salmon to an internal temperature of 145°F.
+- Bake for 20 minutes or until it flakes easily with a fork.
+You can also check the internal temperature with an instant read thermometer.
+It should be 145°F.

 - Meanwhile, combine dressing ingredients in a small bowl.